Princeton Power Electronics Lab

 Princeton University, Princeton NJ, USA

-Princeton Power Electronics Lab (PPEL) develops fundamental methods in power electronics for important and emerging applications.
-We create new knowledge and push the boundaries in all fields related to power electronics, including:
+Princeton Power Electronics Lab (PPEL) develops fundamental knowledge in power electronics for important and emerging applications.
+We push the boundaries in all aspects, including:

 news

-Apr 23, 2025 Konstantinous Manos published PPEL’s first paper on Nature.
+Apr 23, 2025 Konstantinous Manos published PPEL’s 1st paper on Nature.

 Apr 15, 2025 Daniel Zhou won the best student presentation award at the Bell Labs 100 Year Anniversary.